Agen History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Agen research.
-Another 99 words (7 lines of text) covering the years 181 and 1816 are included under the topic Early Agen History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the year 1816 is included under the topic Early Agen History in all our PDF Extended History products and printed products wherever possible.

 Agen Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Agen include Aachen, Achen, Achenn, Aachner, Aachener, Aken and many more.